 The Great British Bake Off is expected to return to Channel 4 in August 2019.

-Judging from previous years, the competition is likely to commence in late summer and run until late October.
+Judging by previous years, the competition is likely to run for ten weeks until October.

 Are applications for Bake Off 2019 still open?

 The applications to be a contestant on GBBO 2019 are now closed.